Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 Non-technical description of methods

 ## Proposed plan of research

 Phase 1 accomplishment brief -
-In first phase of this project, I have implemented the SRGAN model using TensorFlow, Keras and other Machine learning APIs.
-I took Peak signal-to-noise-ratio [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) as the key metric to evaluate the model's performance.
-Introduced the new loss, namely 'Per-Pix' loss, for SRGAN model training and observed significant improvement in PSNR values with fewer iterations of training compared to model trained with 'Perceptual Loss'.
+In first phase of this project, I have implemented the SRGAN which is a GAN-based model using TensorFlow, Keras and other Machine learning APIs.
+I choose Peak signal-to-noise-ratio [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) as the key metric to evaluate the model's performance.
+Introduced a new loss, namely 'Per-Pix' loss, for SRGAN model training and observed significant improvement in PSNR values with fewer iterations of training compared to model trained with 'Perceptual Loss'.

 phase 2 plan -
-Now, in second phase of this project, I will focus on comparing the models trained between 'Per-Pix', 'Perceptual', 'MSE' losses.
+Now, in second phase of this project, I will focus on comparing the models trained between 'Per-Pix', 'Perceptual', 'MSE' losses through 'PSNR'.
+Apart from this, I will do research on various other models.
+Tensorboard will be implemented as part of visualisation tool, which is sophisticated and better to interpret the results while training.

-All of the training will be done using the Google cloud platform (GCP) AI services and products.
+It requires a huge effort to train this massive models.
+Thus, all of the training will be done using the Google cloud platform (GCP) AI services and products.
+During training, I make use of GPU (CUDA , cuDNN) toolkits to leverage faster training.
+After the training stage, the model will be deployed using google cloud AI platform for future predictions.
+Further, I am planning to deploy the model as an application to real-world users using TensorFlow Lite.

-Google cloud platform training